 If you live in Massachusetts and your electricity is provided by your town’s “municipal utility,” then now would be a good time to go solar.
 Why?
-At the end of this year, sign-ups for the SREC solar incentive program end and the new SMART program goes into effect.
+In a matter or months, sign-ups for the SREC solar incentive program end and the new SMART program goes into effect.
 However, the SMART program will only be available to customers of Investor Owned Utilities (IOUs) — National Grid, Eversource and Unitil.
 That means customers of “muni’s” as we fondly call them will go from being eligible for SRECs, which provide on average $19,000 in green income over 10 years, to not being eligible for any state solar incentive other than a $1,000 tax credit.
 (You are still very eligible for the federal tax credit that pays 30% of your system cost.)

 Let me say again the financial impact of this change:

 A muni customer installing a typical solar system this year* will earn more than $19,000 in SREC income over 10 years.
 Under the SMART program, you will earn no green income.
 It’s that cut and dry.
 You get $19,000 if you go solar this year*; $0 if you wait until next year.
 Read my earlier blog article on SREC vs. SMART for the assumptions used in coming up with that figure.

 If you think this is unfair, contact your local utility or, even better, your state legislators.
 Municipal utilities are, for the most part, self-regulating and don’t fall under the same Department of Public Utilities regulations as the IOUs.
 But, you are still a constituent of your legislators and they care what you think.